Everything We Know About Season 3 of Netflix's 'The Umbrella Academy'

 The showrunner announced the episode titles during a stream as a part of Netflix's Geeked Week, and TVLine reported he dropped a couple of hints throughout.
 He noted "Marigold" should be recognizable for superfans, especially of the graphic novel—but for those that need a refresher, that's the energy source that gave the siblings their powers.
 He also clarified that "Kugelblitz" is "a real word," which apparently is the scientific term for a black hole formed from radiation.
-That, and the very ominous "Oblivion," don't sound too great for the Hargreeves!
+That doesn't sound too great for the Hargreeves!
 Blackman also clarified that "Six Bells" will make more sense once the show premieres and fans start watching it, and it seems likely that "Meet the Family" refers to the introduction of the Sparrow Academy.
-Aside from those tidbits of information, that's all fans got, but it's certainly more than enough to start theorizing.

 Who will be back for Season 3 of The Umbrella Academy?